bondarchuk 2 years ago

 For the regular desktop and distraction-free feel, I like to use Breeze for MS-DOS in DOSBox, or mcedit.

-• wellthisisgreat a year ago
+• wellthisisgreat 2 years ago

 I got an e-ink typewriter (a Japanese device, with a 7" screen or something to that effect).
 It's cool in theory, but in practice it was easier to just use Selfcontrol (on Mac) and block everything, except the word processor.